walbourn/directx-sdk-samples/DXUT/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-October 13, 2017
+November 2, 2017

 DXUT is a "GLUT"-like framework for Direct3D 11.x Win32 desktop applications; primarily
 samples, demos, and prototypes.

-The source is written for Visual Studio 2013 or 2015.
-It is recommended that you make use of VS 2013 Update 5, VS 2015 Update 3, and Windows 7 Service Pack 1 or later.
+This code is designed to build with Visual Studio 2013 Update 5, Visual Studio 2015 Update 3, or Visual Studio 2017.
+It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) or VS 2017 with the Windows 10 Fall Creators Update SDK (16299).

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.